-Academic freedom "imbu[es] certain core academic decisions with FirstAmendment protection."
+Academic freedom "imbu[es] certain core academic decisions with First Amendment protection."
 Burt, 502 F.3d at 191.
 A variety of university activities are entitled to protection, but Justice Frankfurter's concurrence in Sweezy sets forth the "four essential freedoms' of a university - to determine for itself on academic grounds who may teach, what may be taught, how it shall be taught, and who may be admitted to study."
 354 U.S. at 263, 77 S. Ct. at 1218; see also Radolf v.
 University of Connecticut, 364 F. Supp.
 2d 204, 216 (D. Conn.
 2005) (academic freedom includes the right of a university "to be free from government interference with its curriculum").

-It is doubtful that a university's fundamental First Amendment freedom to decide what to teach and how it shall be taught - the very freedoms Hollander asks this Court to abridge - may ever be circumscribed by a court or government agency.
-In Sweezy, in the context of an "investigation of subversive activities," 354 U.S. at 257, 77 S. Ct. at 1215, the New Hampshire attorney general asked the plaintiff to describe the content of a lecture he had given.
+It is doubtful that a university's fundamental First Amendment freedom to decide what to teach and how it shall be taught - the very freedoms plaintiffs ask this Court to abridge - may ever be circumscribed by a court or government agency.
+In Sweezy, in the context of an

+"investigation of subversive activities," 354 U.S. at 257, 77 S. Ct. at 1215, the New Hampshire attorney general asked the plaintiff to describe the content of a lecture he had given.
 Although, at that time, the Court did not dispute the importance of the government's interest in rooting out subversives, it nevertheless held that the question violated Sweezy's First Amendment rights, observing that "[w]e do not now conceive of any circumstance wherein a state interest would justify infringement of rights in these fields."
 Id. at 251, 77 S. Ct. at 1212.
-Here, Hollander does not ask for information about the content of courses, he asks that the courses be banned.
-It is impossible to imagine any state interest that would justify dictating what a university cannot (or must) teach, but what Hollander offers to justify the extraordinary inquisition he seeks - his own opinion that feminist ideas are anti-male - is no "interest" at all.
-While Hollander uses the language of discrimination, he is not alleging that men and women are in any way treated differently at Columbia.
-He is simply saying that he dislikes the content of women's studies courses - that speech should be banned because he disagrees with it.
+Here, plaintiffs do not ask for information about the content of courses, they ask that the courses be banned.
+It is impossible to imagine any state interest that would justify dictating what a university cannot (or must) teach, but what plaintiffs offer to justify the extraordinary inquisition they seek - their own opinion that feminist ideas are anti-male - is no "interest" at all.
+While plaintiffs use the language of discrimination, they are not alleging that men and women are in any way treated differently at Columbia.
+They are simply saying that they dislike the content of women's studies courses - that speech should be banned because they disagree with it.
 That is incompatible with the First Amendment.